cybertron10/xss-scanner-minimal/README.md

   -d string
         Domain to crawl and scan
   -scan-file string
-        File containing URLs to scan
+        File containing domains/subdomains or URLs to crawl and scan -o string
-  -o string
         Output file to save scan results
   -concurrency int